whatisnuclear/website/thorium-myths.md

 </div>

 **Dear Internet,** we need to have a talk about Thorium.
-Almost all the borderline-miraculous things people say it does online are associated with advanced nuclear technology (e.g. breeding and low-pressure coolant systems) and apply to both thorium and uranium fuels.
+Almost all the borderline-miraculous things people say it does online are associated with advanced nuclear technology (e.g. [breeding](% link recycling.md %}) and low-pressure coolant systems) and apply to both thorium and uranium fuels.
 Generally, you can swap the word "thorium" out for "advanced nuclear".

 ## Motivation
 The things being said on the internet have become largely misleading, if not all-out inaccurate.
 Every internet person I meet in real life who finds out that I am a nuclear engineer asks me why we aren't using the end-all, be-all that is thorium.
 Every post regarding nuclear energy is packed full of comments claiming that Thorium will end all concerns about nuclear energy and that Uranium is only in use due to some dark dark conspiracy.

 Some places on the internet have become echo-chambers for this kind of thing, and while it's great to spread awareness of thorium, blatant disregard of the associated challenges is a detriment to civilization's energy debate.
 Besides, taking a moderate viewpoint lends credibility to any cause.
 This page will try to point people in the right direction if they get lost.

-Thorium has one primary advantage, which is that it **uniquely allows [breeding]({% link recycling.md %}) with [slow neutrons]({% link moderation.html %})**.
+Thorium has one primary advantage, which is that it **uniquely allows [breeding]({% link recycling.md %}) with [slow neutrons]({% link moderation.html
+%})**.
 Breeding is possible with [fast neutrons]({% link fast-reactor.md %}) in any fuel, but doing it with slow neutrons is kind of neat.
 Everything else you may have heard is suspect.

 ## On this page:
 <ul>
-<li><a href="#myth1">Misconception #1: Development of Thorium reactors got canceled because they couldn't make bombs!</a></li>
+<li><a href="#myth1">Myth #1: Development of Thorium reactors got canceled because they couldn't make bombs!</a></li>
-<li><a href="#myth2">Misconception #2: Thorium reactors never need enrichment!</a></li>
+<li><a href="#myth2">Myth #2: Thorium reactors never need enrichment!</a></li>
-<li><a href="#myth3">Misconception #3: Thorium reactors cannot make bombs!</a></li>
+<li><a href="#myth3">Myth #3: Thorium reactors cannot make bombs!</a></li>
-<li><a href="#myth4">Misconception #4: There's more Thorium than Uranium, and that is really important!</a></li>
+<li><a href="#myth4">Myth #4: There's more Thorium than Uranium, and that is really important!</a></li>
-<li><a href="#myth5">Misconception #5: Thorium reactors exclusively make waste that is safe in hundreds of years!</a></li>
+<li><a href="#myth5">Myth #5: Thorium reactors exclusively make waste that is safe in hundreds of years!</a></li>
-<li><a href="#myth6">Misconception #6: Thorium reactors and Molten Salt Reactors are the same thing!</a></li>
+<li><a href="#myth6">Myth #6: Thorium reactors and Molten Salt Reactors are the same thing!</a></li>
 <li><a href="#wall">Wall of Shame!</a></li>
 </ul>
 <hr/>

 <a name="myth1"></a>
-## Misconception #1: Development of Thorium reactors was stopped because they couldn't make bombs!
+## Myth #1: Development of Thorium reactors was stopped because they couldn't make bombs!
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
 Nope.
 It was economics.
 When you add a neutron poison like thorium into your core, you need to add extra enriched uranium, which is extra expensive.
 Simple as that.